Frugal Living: The Ultimate Guide To Save Money In 2022

 - Look at how much money you spend every month.
 Is it lower than your income, or does it exceed it?

-- Dedicate a percentage of your income to paying your debt, saving, and/or investing.
+- Dedicate a percentage of your income to paying your debt, saving, or investing.

-- Take a look at your variable expenses.
-Is there any obvious category in which you can spend less?
-Can you repurpose that money for saving or spending on something that matters more?
+- Are there any obvious categories where you can spend less?
+Can you repurpose that money for saving?

 - Try using budgeting techniques such as The Balanced Money Formula or the Zero-Based Budget.